Skip to main content

 Published: January 14, 2020

-Fruit fits easily into breakfast, but vegetables can be a challenge.
+Many Americans may find it easier to fit fruit into breakfast, but vegetables can have an equally delicious place at the table.
 Here are some tips to help you wake up your fruit and vegetable appetite:

 • Get scrambling!
 Add fresh or frozen chopped spinach, mushrooms and diced tomatoes to scrambled eggs or omelets.
 Really, any veggies will work!

 • Make a breakfast sandwich.
-Top a whole-wheat English muffin with either reduced-fat peanut butter and banana slices, or go savory with hummus, sliced cucumbers, tomato and fresh spinach.
+Top a whole-wheat English muffin with hummus, sliced cucumbers, tomato and fresh spinach.

 • Batter up.
 Add grated carrots or zucchini to pancake, quick bread or muffin batter.